New Dutch support for Sudan’s gum Arabic industry

 Sudan and the Netherlands have agreed to support and facilitate establishment of gum Arabic* processing factories in Darfur, Kordofan and other states.
 The objective of the suggested factories is to increase the added value of Sudan’s substantial gum Arabic crop.

-Sudan’s Minister of Finance and National Planning, Hiba Ali Ahmed and her accompanied delegation met with the deputy head of diplomatic mission of the Kingdom of the Netherlands to Sudan at the ministry on Wednesday, the official Sudan News Agency (SUNA) reports.
+Sudan’s Minister of Finance and National Planning, Heba Mohamed and her delegation met with the deputy head of diplomatic mission of the Kingdom of the Netherlands to Sudan at the ministry on Wednesday, the official Sudan News Agency (SUNA) reports.

 The minister praised the good historical ties between Sudan and the Netherlands and the assistance the Dutch provided to Sudan.